 Each week, hundreds of households turn to the St. Vincent de Paul Food Pantry for food.
 In order for households to have fresh produce, meat, dairy, bakery items and more, we need your help.
 If you care about food security, helping your community and lending a hand to people in need, then join our volunteer team!
 Flexible volunteer positions are available on weekday mornings and afternoons.
+Weekend and part-time positions are available.
 Some volunteer positions in our food pantry require the ability to bend, lift and carry up to 20 lbs. at a time, but not all.
-Ready to help?
-Apply now or contact Zoe Lavender for more information.

 Lend a hand to:

 Help on Saturdays — HIGH PRIORITY